splynx/docs/files/en/addons_modules/sageone/sageone.md

 ## 5. Push customer invoices from Splynx to SageOne

 After we have successfully exported customers to SageOne, the next step is to export all customer invoices.
-To do so, navigate to `Config / Integrations / Splynx SageOne Accounting`.
+To do so, on the sidebar, navigate to `Finance / SageOne Accounting`.

 **NOTE:** This step is only required for the initial set up of the *SageOne* add-on, as we have disabled the Cron settings in the second step of the configuration of the add-on.
 Once the step **Export invoices to SageOne** has been completed for the first time, all cron functions can be enabled to allow the system to sync data automatically.